Donate Join Us

 Travellers need to be aware of the risk of rabies and take preventive measures which include:

-• knowing if the country they visit is endemic.
+• Knowing if the country they visit is endemic for rabies.

-First Aid in case of a bite recommended by World Health Organisation:
+First aid in case of a bite (World Health Organisation):

 • clean the wound with 70% alcohol/ ethanol or povidone-iodine or a similar antiseptic if available, and